What is local device assessment?

 Who should be using local device assessment?

-This is available for clients who have the resources to expend on creating native app experiences to complement a complete product offering (for example, an all platforms solution supporting computer/phone/tablet/chromebook --WebView is required).
+This is available for clients who have the resources to expend on creating native app experiences to complement a complete product offering (for example, an all-platform solution supporting computer/phone/tablet/Chromebook).
+Using a WebView in the native app is required for local device assessment.

 This is a premium feature, for enterprise Learnosity customers.
 Talk to our support team to learn more.